christ-tt/ml-notes/Loss.md

   - Theory
   - Work
 ---
+---
+tags:
+  - ML
+  - Theory
+  - Work
+---
 This is a **very deep and very common point of confusion**, and you’re right to pause on it.

 Let’s resolve it cleanly and precisely.

 ---

+This is a very important subtlety.
+The phrase

+> _“all deviations between model prediction and reality will be treated as if they came from Gaussian noise”_

+> sounds casual, but it encodes **the entire statistical meaning of a loss function**.

+I’ll unpack this carefully, distinguish the objects involved, and ground it with concrete real-world examples.

+---

+# **1️⃣ Three different things that are often conflated**

+To understand “noise,” we must separate **three distinct concepts**:

+1. **Reality (unknown)**

+    The true data-generating process

+    x \sim p_{\text{data}}(x)

+2. **Model prediction (deterministic part)**

+    A function \hat x = f_\theta(\cdot)

+3. **Noise model (likelihood assumption)**

+    How we _choose to explain_ the difference between x and \hat x

+The key insight is:

+> **Noise is not a statement about reality — it is a modeling assumption about errors.**

+---

+# **2️⃣ What “Gaussian noise” actually means**

+When we write:

+p(x \mid \theta) = \mathcal N(x \mid \hat x_\theta, \sigma^2 I)

+we are saying:

+x = \hat x_\theta + \varepsilon \quad\text{where}\quad \varepsilon \sim \mathcal N(0, \sigma^2 I)

+Interpretation:

+- The model predicts a _mean_

+- Everything the model fails to explain is lumped into \varepsilon

+- We **pretend** \varepsilon is Gaussian

+This is not claiming:

+- the world is Gaussian

+- data is Gaussian

+- errors are truly Gaussian

+It is saying:

+> **We choose to penalize errors as if they were Gaussian.**

+---

+# **3️⃣ Noise model ≠ data distribution**

+This distinction is crucial.

+### **Data distribution**

+p_{\text{data}}(x)

+- Can be multimodal

+- Highly non-Gaussian

+- Structured

+- Unknown

+### **Noise model**

+p(x \mid \hat x)

+- Local assumption

+- Conditional on prediction

+- Shapes the loss

+So even if data is complex:

+- We can still use Gaussian noise _locally_

+---

+# **4️⃣ Why Gaussian leads to MSE (geometry of penalties)**

+Gaussian likelihood:

+-\log p(x \mid \hat x) = \frac{1}{2\sigma^2}\|x - \hat x\|^2 + \text{const}

+Meaning:

+- Small errors → small penalty

+- Large errors → **quadratically** larger penalty

+- Outliers dominate the loss

+This defines a **preference**:

+> “I would rather make many small errors than one large one.”

+---

+# **5️⃣ Real-world examples**

+## **Example 1: Measuring temperature with a sensor**

+- True temperature: T

+- Measured value: x = T + \varepsilon

+- Many independent small perturbations:

+    - electrical noise

+    - thermal fluctuations

+    - rounding errors

+By the **Central Limit Theorem**:

+\varepsilon \approx \mathcal N(0, \sigma^2)

+Gaussian noise is _physically justified_ here.

+---

+## **Example 2: Linear regression on housing prices**

+Model:

+\hat y = w^\top x

+Reality:

+- Price affected by many unmodeled factors:

+    - negotiation

+    - timing

+    - human behavior

+    - legal quirks

+We say:

+y = \hat y + \varepsilon

+Gaussian noise means:

+> “I don’t know the true structure, but I’ll penalize large price mistakes heavily.”

+---

+## **Example 3: Image reconstruction (autoencoder)**

+- Decoder predicts pixel intensities

+- Errors come from:

+    - texture

+    - quantization

+    - model capacity limits

+Gaussian noise assumption means:

+> “Every pixel deviation is equally important, and large pixel errors are very bad.”

+This leads to:

+- Blurry images

+- Averaging over multiple plausible outputs

+---

+## **Example 4: When Gaussian noise is wrong**

+Suppose:

+- Dataset has occasional gross corruption

+- Most points are accurate, some are wild outliers

+Gaussian noise:

+- Overreacts to outliers

+- Drags the model

+Better choice:

+- Laplace or Student-t noise

+- Corresponding to L1 or robust losses

+---

+# **6️⃣ What if the data is multimodal?**

+Consider predicting the next frame in a video:

+- Many futures are possible

+- Model predicts the _mean_

+- Gaussian noise forces:

+    - averaging across modes

+    - blurry predictions

+This is **not because the data is Gaussian**, but because:

+> Gaussian noise says “all uncertainty is unimodal.”

+This explains:

+- blurry VAEs

+- blurry AEs

+- regression-to-the-mean

+---

+# **7️⃣ Noise as a statement of**

+# **ignorance**

+The noise model answers:

+- What errors are acceptable?

+- How much do we punish large mistakes?

+- Do we expect rare but extreme deviations?

+So:

+- Gaussian → smooth, average behavior

+- Laplace → sparse large errors allowed

+- Heavy-tailed → robust to corruption

+- Mixture → structured uncertainty

+---

+# **8️⃣ How this connects back to MLE and KL**

+MLE minimizes:

+\mathrm{KL}(p_{\text{data}} \,\|\, p_\theta)

+Your choice of likelihood determines:

+- the shape of p_\theta

+- the geometry of the loss

+- the kind of approximation you get

+So the loss is not arbitrary — it encodes your worldview.

+---

+# **9️⃣ Final takeaway**

+> **Saying “we assume Gaussian noise” means:**

+> **we choose to treat everything our model cannot explain as random Gaussian deviations,**

+> **even if the real world is far more complex.**

+> **This choice defines the loss, the optimization behavior, and the kind of errors we care about.**

+This is the deep reason why:

+- MSE blurs

+- L1 is robust

+- likelihood choice matters

+- AE vs VAE behave differently

+If you want next, we can:

+- Compare noise models side by side geometrically

+- Show how diffusion avoids explicit noise modeling

+- Connect this to forward vs reverse KL visually

+Just tell me where to go next.

 # **1️⃣ Big picture: losses are**